mungbai/ios-simple-contacts-custom-api/README.md

 - Network calls using Alamofire

 Note: This app uses HTTP connections for demo purposes.
 In a production environment, always use HTTPS for secure communications.

+## System Requirements

+This project is specifically designed for Mac environments and iOS development.
+It cannot be run on Windows or Linux systems.
+Ensure you have a Mac computer with Xcode and the necessary iOS development tools installed to use this application.